12 months part time

 Fees per academic year 2014-15

-Applicants whose first language is not English require a minimum of IELTS 6.5 (with a minimum of 6.5 both overall and for each sub-section), or TOEFL 90 (Internet-based).
+Applicants whose first language is not English require IELTS 7.0 (with a minimum of 6.5 in each sub-section), TOEFL 100 (Internet-based), Pearson's PTE Academic Test 69 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.